 In the Spring of 2012, Oncor Electric initiated discussions regarding settling Luminant's obligations under the Tax and Interest Makewhole Agreements in order to reduce its overall exposure to TCEH.
 Oncor Electric agreed to accept a one-time payment of approximately \$159 million in settlement of Luminant's obligations to Oncor Electric through 2016 but requested that EFIH act as an intermediary in the proposed settlement.
 In August 2012, EFIH purchased those obligations from Oncor Electric for approximately \$159 million (the "August 2012 Makewhole Payment").
 In September 2012, Luminant paid EFIH the same amount-approximately \$159 million-in full satisfaction of its obligations under both agreements (the "September 2012 Makewhole Payment").
-One or both of these transactions could be challenged as constructive fraudulent transfers.
+One or both of these transactions could have been challenged as constructive fraudulent transfers.

-EFIH's solvency as of its August 2012 Makewhole Payment would likely be a disputed issue.
-It could be argued that EFIH was not solvent at that time because, among other things, its liquidity generally depended on intercompany cash flows from EFH, Oncor_Electric, and TCEH.
-Oncor_Electric, however, could point to contemporaneous evidence that EFIH was solvent, including its successful issuance of \$600 million Senior Secured Second Lien Notes in August 2012.
+EFIH's solvency as of its August 2012 Makewhole Payment would likely have been a disputed issue.
+It could have been argued that EFIH was not solvent at that time because, among other things, its liquidity generally depended on intercompany cash flows from EFH, Oncor Electric, and TCEH.
+Oncor Electric, however, could have pointed to contemporaneous evidence that EFIH was solvent, including its successful issuance of \$600 million Senior Secured Second Lien Notes in August 2012.

-Whether EFIH received reasonably equivalent value for the August 2012 Makewhole Payment would also likely be disputed.
-It could be argued that EFIH should have paid Oncor Electric less than Luminant would pay EFIH, because EFIH accepted litigation risk without a potential benefit.
-Oncor Electric would likely respond by emphasizing the benefits it received from Luminant's early settlement.
-For instance, Oncor Electric could argue that EFIH benefitted because without the settlement, Oncor Electric might have withheld dividends to EFIH to compensate for its exposure to Luminant's credit risk-exacerbating EFIH's liquidity situation.
+Whether EFIH received reasonably equivalent value for the August 2012 Makewhole Payment would also likely have been disputed.
+It could have been argued that EFIH should have paid Oncor Electric less than Luminant would pay EFIH, because EFIH accepted litigation risk without a potential benefit.
+Oncor Electric would likely have responded by emphasizing the benefits it received from Luminant's early settlement.
+For instance, Oncor Electric could have argued that EFIH benefitted because without the settlement, Oncor Electric might have withheld dividends to EFIH to compensate for its exposure to Luminant's credit risk-exacerbating EFIH's liquidity situation.

-It could also be argued that the September 2012 Makewhole Pay ment should be avoided.
-Creditors may argue that Luminant did not receive reasonably equivalent value.
-Although this repayment on account of an antecedent debt lies outside the one-year preference period for insider transactions under Section 547(b)(4)(B) of the Bankruptcy Code, some states recognize a cause of action to recover a payment to an "insider" on account of an antecedent debt under a fraudulent transfer theory, thus permitting a debtor to leverage the applicable state law statute of limitations to challenge such payments.
-Whether applicable law recognizes such a cause of action would likely be disputed.
+It could also have been argued that the September 2012 Makewhole Payment should be avoided.
+Creditors may have argued that Luminant did not receive reasonably equivalent value.
+Although this repayment on account of an antecedent debt was outside the one-year preference period for insider transactions under Section 547(b)(4)(B) of the

+Bankruptcy Code, some states recognize a cause of action to recover a payment to an "insider" on account of an antecedent debt under a fraudulent transfer theory, thus permitting a debtor to leverage the applicable state law statute of limitations to challenge such payments.
+Whether applicable law recognizes such a cause of action would likely have been disputed.

-Luminant's solvency as of its September 2012 Makewhole Payment would also likely be contested.
-It could be argued that EFH acknowledged that it and TCEH were balance sheet insolvent at least as of February 18, 2011, when EFH issued its annual report for 2010.
+Luminant's solvency as of its September 2012 Makewhole Payment would also likely have been contested.
+It could have been argued that EFH acknowledged that it and TCEH were balance sheet insolvent at least as of February 18, 2011, when EFH issued its annual report for 2010.